-Lightly grease a long 35cm x 12.5cm square baking tin or a round 20cm cheesecake pan.
+Lightly grease a long 35 centimeters x 12.5 centimeters square baking tin or a round 20 centimeters cheesecake pan.
 Add the biscuit mixture to it and use the palm of your hand or the back of a large spoon to press the mixture down firmly making sure the bottom and sides of the tin have an even amount of biscuit crumbs.
 Refrigerate for 30 min.

 Beat the cream cheese, strawberry jam and sweetened condensed milk (or powdered sugar) until smooth and well combined.